Mir00r/System-Design-Preparation/javaTpoints/threads/FunctionalInterface.md

     }
 }
 ```

+---

+### **Purpose of `@FunctionalInterface`**:
+The main purpose of this annotation is to ensure that the interface conforms to the rules of a functional interface.
+It is a compile-time check that guarantees the interface contains only one abstract method.
+This is essential because functional interfaces are intended to be used in contexts where **lambda expressions** or **method references** are used, such as **streams**, **parallel programming**, and **event handling**.

+### **Why should we use it**:
+- **Lambda Expression** support: Functional interfaces enable the use of lambda expressions in Java.
+By ensuring that your interface has only one abstract method, you can represent instances of the interface using lambda expressions, resulting in more concise and readable code.
+- **Code clarity**: The `@FunctionalInterface` annotation makes the intent clear to other developers and tools that this interface is meant to represent a single functionality, i.e., an operation or action.
+- **Compile-time safety**: Adding the `@FunctionalInterface` annotation ensures that the compiler enforces the rule that only one abstract method exists in the interface.
+Without this, someone might accidentally add more methods to the interface, breaking its "functional" nature.

+### **When to use `@FunctionalInterface`**:
+Use `@FunctionalInterface` whenever you are designing an interface that represents a **single operation**, typically where the interface is designed to work with **lambda expressions**.
+This is common in scenarios such as:
+- **Callbacks** (e.g., event listeners or handlers)
+- **Strategies** (e.g., functional patterns like predicates, comparators, or filters)
+- **Stream operations** (e.g., transformation or filtering functions)

+### **Why a Functional Interface Has Only One Method**:
+- Functional interfaces are intended to represent a single function or behavior.
+In lambda expressions, you are passing a behavior, not an object with many methods.
+For example, you can pass a function that processes data (like a comparator or predicate), and that’s what the single method allows.
+This ensures clarity and enforces the functional programming paradigm in J

+---

 **Key Characteristics:**
 - Single Abstract Method (SAM)
 - Can have multiple default/static methods
 - Annotation is optional but recommended

 ### 1.2 Java's Built-in Functional Interfaces
 ```mermaid